act-rules/act-rules.github.io/_rules/text-spacing-not-important-b8bb68.md

 #### Failed Example 5

-This `p` element has a `line-height` of `1.25em !important` , which is greater than `1.5em` given the body has a default pixel size of 24 pixels.
+This `p` element has a `line-height` of `1.25em !important` , which is greater than `1.5em` given the body has a pixel size of 24 pixels.

 ```html
 <html>